 DON’T: Extend in one direction rather than feeling polar attraction of opposites.

 DO: From mountain pose, inhale lifting your left leg off the floor reaching your arms straight out in front of you and as best you can, bringing both hips points level to encourage them to be even and square.
 As you bring your torso forward, extend through your left leg imagining a see-saw playfully finding balance between the front and back body, using your arms and legs as anchors.
 Your head and chest stay lifted.
 Make sure to practice the other side and notice any differences and imbalances on one side versus the other.

 #4 Upward Facing Dog:

-DON’T: Tense and compress neck and shoulders, hyper extend elbows, or put any strain on the wrists.
+DON’T: Tense and compress neck and shoulders, hyper extend elbows, or put any strain on the wrists when practicing yoga techniques.
 “Tense shoulders cause problems in the wrists,” says Candace.

 DO: Micro bend elbows or as much as needed until you can keep your shoulder blades engaged on back as you lift your chest high.
 Lie on your belly with your chin or forehead on the floor.
 Your palms are shoulder distance apart and next to your chest.
 Breathe into your hands, pressing evenly through the palms as if you were energetically pulling them back to your feet.
 Grounding hip points, legs and tops of feet down into earth, lift pubis, belly, chest and head toward the sky feeling the length you are creating from your waist to your armpits.
 Feel a soft bend in elbows as shoulder blades soften onto your back.
 This muscular action encourages your chest to expand while feeling vulnerability in the heart.
 Exhale and slowly lower back to the support of the earth allowing any stress, extra effort or tension to release.